Direct twisted Galois stratification: Direct image theorems

 \end{enumerate} \end{theorem}

-\begin{proof} The proof is a standard induction on the complexity of $\theta(x)$ and it is completely analogous to the one from \cite{ive-tgsacfa} so we omit it.
-Let us point out that the crucial step is the elimination of the existential quantifier, where we apply \ref{cor-dirdirim} to a projection morphism. \end{proof}
+\begin{proof} The proof of the theorem is purely formal from \ref{cor-dirdirim} (where the difficult work was done) by induction on the complexity of $\theta(x)$.
+The crucial step is the elimination of the existential quantifier, where we apply \ref{cor-dirdirim} to a projection morphism.
+It is analogous to the derivation of 3.26 from 3.23 in \cite{ive-tgsacfa} so we omit it. \end{proof}